BL-Labs/BL-Flickr-1-Million-Images_Update-April-2020/README.md

-# The British Library's Flickr 1 Million Images Collection: Update April 2020
+# The British Library's Flickr 1 Million Images Collection
+## Records Update April 2020
 PHP code used to download, store to MySQL (all the records' metadata) and update the [BL Flickr 1 Million Images Collection](https://www.flickr.com/photos/britishlibrary/) (records' title and description) using Flickr API

 ## Features / steps: